Mirrored Cursor for Left-Handed Users on Mac

 - Users who feel the standard arrow is subtly right-handed

-- People who want EN / RU on the cursor only as a secondary layer
+- People who want EN / RU on the cursor as a selected-layout hint